-- You'll need to move backyard chickens outdoors to a chicken coop, chicken run, or chicken tractor eventually.
+- You'll need to move backyard chickens outdoors to a DIY chicken coop, chicken run, or chicken tractor eventually.

 - You aren't the only one who likes chickens and eggs.
 Predators like neighborhood dogs, coyotes, wolves, and bears do too.

 If you're raising rabbits for meat, you'll find them a cost-effective way to provide protein for your family.
 They don't require as much space as some of the other small farm animals.

-More and more families interested in self-reliant food sources have turned to raising goats, sheep, ducks, geese, quail, and even pigs for meat.
+More and more families interested in self-reliant food sources have turned to raising turkeys, goats, sheep, ducks, geese, quail, and even pigs for meat.

 It doesn't necessarily take much space to try your hand at small animal husbandry.
-One or two acres could be enough to raise animals that will keep your family supplied with meat.
+One or two acres could be enough to raise animals to keep your family supplied with meat.

 A good example of this is wild meat and fish.
 Not everyone can (or wants to) hunt or fish.
 Yet you might want a good moose steak or fish dinner from time to time.

-Bulk Order Long-Term Storage Food Staples Online
+Bulk Order Long-Term Food Staples Online

 And if, like us, you live in a remote or rural area, this could mean buying your food staples and supplies for long-term food storage online.

 Some food and food-related items we've purchased online for emergency food and long-term food supplies include

-- white sugar
+- White sugar

-- brown sugar (although we're experimenting with natural sugars like birch and maple)
+- Brown sugar (although we're experimenting with natural sugars like birch and maple)

-- all-purpose flour
+- All-purpose flour

-- whole wheat flour
+- Whole wheat flour

-- yeast (I buy Red Star, Fleishmann's or SAF yeast by in 1 or 2-pound packs)
+- Yeast (I buy Red Star, Fleishmann's or SAF yeast by in 1 or 2-pound packs)

-- certain spices such as turmeric
+- Spices such as turmeric

-- dried red and brown lentils
+- Dried red and brown lentils

-- wheat berries
+- Wheat berries